Walkthroughs / Blue Prince / Puzzle Room Solutions and Exact Answers

 Parlor: Box Logic Puzzle

-• Step 1: Read the desk note and take the wind-up key.
+• Step 1: Read the desk note and take the Wind-up Key.

 • Step 2: Label the boxes by color: blue, white, and black.